 To get all the best spoilers on the “Bachelor” shows, season after season, check out Reality Steve.
 He’s rarely wrong!

-Jesse describes the mansion to RADAR magazine:
+Jesse described the mansion to RADAR:

 “The Mansion is more of a compound than a mansion.
 It only has 4 bedrooms upstairs.
 Downstairs are the rose ceremony room, her room with all the guys’ photos in it and the kitchen and the living room.
 The rest of the house that you never see is filled with production equipment.